 Clindamycin can weaken latex condoms not only while you’re using the medication, but for at least 3 days after you stop.
 The other 3 won’t affect the birth control pill or patch.

 You should avoid alcohol while taking metronidazole, secnidazole, or tinidazole and for at least a day after you finish your prescription.
 This will lessen your chance of upset stomach or nausea.
-And if you’re pregnant, you shouldn’t take them during your first trimester.

 What If My BV Comes Back?

 It’s common for this infection to come back within a year.
 If that happens, talk to your doctor about treatments.
 They may prescribe extended-use metronidazole.